AllenPayne17/AllenPayne17/ReadMe.md

 # 💫 About Me:
 Hi!, I'm John Allen a 20 yo Aspiring Software Engineer. currently studying BS Computer Science.
-I have always enjoyed working with computers and what interests me in particular is front end development. also I enjoy reading about the latest trends in technology.
+I have always enjoyed working with computers and what interests me in particular is Software development. also I enjoy reading about the latest trends in technology.

 ## 🌐 Socials: